Our Chapter History

 On June 6, 1958, the Los Angeles Chapter amended its bylaws to change its name from National Charity League to National Charity League – Los Angeles Chapter.
 This paved the way for a new corporation of national significance, National Charity League, Inc. This new corporation was dedicated to expanding its vision and giving more mothers and daughters the opportunity to experience NCL.
 New NCL, Inc. Chapters continued to form, embracing the purpose of NCL and established Chapters.

 National Charity League, Inc. now has over 185 Chapters in 22 states with more than 50,000 total members, and in 2008 celebrated 50 years of success and growth.
 All Chapters embrace the philosophy of strengthening the mother-daughter relationship and the communities in which they exist through philanthropic work and the development of future community leaders.
 We may all be proud of our legacy and grateful to that small group of women in 1925.

 For more than 50 years, National Charity League, Inc. (NCL), a 501(c)(3) non-profit, has thrived as one of the nation’s most distinctive and well-respected mother-daughter membership organizations.
 The Woodlands Chapter was founded in 1986 by a small group of interested mothers and daughters and received its Charter in 1988.
 Our chapter is composed of over 200 active mothers and daughters, in addition to our alumni, organized to initiate and encourage charitable endeavors and to foster the Mother/Daughter relationship in philanthropic, cultural and leadership training.

-In our local community, we volunteer our time to various philanthropies and support deserving philanthropies financially through proceeds from our Spring and Fall Plant Sales and the sale of our NCL Jewelry to our sister Chapters around the country.
+In our local community, we volunteer our time to various philanthropies and support deserving philanthropies financially through proceeds from the sale of our NCL Jewelry to our sister Chapters around the country.
 100% of our profits from our fundraising efforts are donated back to our community.